-Further north, you'll come across the tiny town of Big Pine that's some to Copper Top BBQ.
+Further north, you'll come across the tiny town of Big Pine that's home to Copper Top BBQ.
 Famous for being the best BBQ in California on Yelp, tourists and locals alike stand in line.
 Stop by for a taste of California's very own cut, tri-tip, or for some ribs to go.
-Just make sure you leave room for the classic sides like coleslaw and mac and cheese.
+They conveniently vacuum seal most of their BBQ so you can take it to go and reheat it for anything from camping to dinner at your vacation rental.
+Just make sure you leave room for the classic sides like potato salad and decadent mac and cheese.

 The largest town in Inyo County, Bishop has the most food choices outside of Mammoth Lakes.
 There are beloved spots like Schat's Bakery and classic spots like Whiskey Creek alongside taquerias, Japanese restaurants, and dive bars, making Bishop a great place to stop for a bite to eat and rest.

 We recommend trying Schat's Roadhouse for burgers, delicious chicken, and BBQ sandwiches.
 They also have a full bar and live music on the regular.
 If you're more in the mood to cook or just looking for a delicious fresh sandwich, Mahogany Smoked Meats has you covered.
 Mahogany has been in service since 1922 and is nationally famous.
 They offer quality smoked meats and also have a full deli menu.